If you’re a leaseholder with a shortening lease or a high ground rent, you might be considering your options for resolving the issue.

 Buying your freehold.
 The pros:

-- you’ll be able to extend your lease to 999 years (flats)
+- A long lease: once you’ve bought the freehold, you’ll be able to extend your lease.

 Buying your freehold.
 The cons:

-- if you live in a block of flats you’ll need to organise to buy your freehold together with your neighbours.
-You only need to get half of them on board, but it can be a delicate and time-consuming process to co-ordinate everybody.
+- You’ll need to get your neighbours involved: if you live in a block of flats, you’ll need to organise to buy your freehold together with your neighbours.
+You need to get half of them on board and this can be a delicate and time-consuming process to co-ordinate everybody.

-- sometimes even after you’ve bought your freehold, you still have to pay “estate management charges”.
-This is usually only applied to houses on new build estates.
+- Estate Management Charges: sometimes even after you’ve bought your freehold, you still have to pay “estate management charges”.
+This is usually only applied to flats on new build estates.

 Advantages and disadvantages of extending your lease

 Extending your lease means you won’t change the fundamental arrangement that you are a long-term tenant in your property.
-That said, by formally extending your lease you will see some big improvements to your situation.
+That said, it's much simpler and by extending your lease you will see some big improvements to your situation.

 Lease extension.
 The pros:

-- your ground rent will be reduced to zero
+- No ground rent: your ground rent will be reduced to zero

-- you can act alone.
-No working with neighbours to buy your freehold or manage your block
+- You can act alone: No working with neighbours to buy your freehold

-- it is marginally cheaper to extend your lease than buy your freehold
+- It’s cheaper: it is marginally cheaper to extend your lease than buy your freehold

 Lease extension.
 The cons:

-- your home is still a leasehold property
+- Still Leasehold: your home is still a leasehold property

-- you’ll still have to pay any management charges, permission charges and insurance charges outlined in your original lease
+- You still have a freeholder: you’ll still have to pay any management charges, permission charges and insurance charges outlined in your original lease

-- you’ll still have to stick to any of the restrictive rules in your lease
+- Your restrictions will remain: you’ll still have to stick to any of the restrictive rules in your lease

 Either way, extending your lease or buying your freehold puts you in a much stronger position than living in a property with a dwindling lease.
 Talk to us about how our lease extension specialists can help you.